-Semantic Conventions for MongoDB
+Semantic conventions for MongoDB client operations

-Status: Experimental
+Status: Development

 The Semantic Conventions for MongoDB extend and override the Database Semantic Conventions.